qtiger/yambe/README.md

 `require_once ('extensions/yambe.php');`

-Save yambe.php (from the source list above) in MediaWiki? extensions directory and edit the global config declarations to fit your wiki.
+Save yambe.php (from the source list above) in MediaWiki extensions directory and edit the global config declarations to fit your wiki.

 To kick things off enter a yambe tag in the root page of your hierarchy.
 Because this is the root page it has no parent so the data element of the tag is blank